Event Date and Time: 11 December 2020, 7pm – 9pm

-It’s little wonder that the area was a hotspot for the cholera epidemics in the late 19th century.
+It’s little wonder the area was a hotspot for the cholera epidemics in the late 19th century.
 Ditches were used for both sewers and drinking water.
-Both Henry Mayhew social researcher and Dickens visited Jacob’s Island.
-They noted many inhabitants of the district had no water to drink other than from filthy ditches.
+When social researcher Henry Mayhew and Dickens visited Jacob’s Island, they noted many inhabitants of the district had no water source to drink from other than from filthy ditches.

-This so-called island was created alongside the Thames by the River Neckinger, the docks and a series of tidal ditches.
+This so-called island was created alongside the Thames by the River, the docks and a series of tidal ditches.

 Thames Water divides people

-Today Thames water is building the supper sewer.
+Today, Thames water is building the super sewer.
 Once upon a time, only the poor lived there.
-Now home to a divided community which includes millionaires.
-We will begin at Miss Havershames house, of course, she was from great Expectations.
+Now, Neckinger is home to a divided community including millionaires.
+We began at Miss Haversham’s house, of course, as she was from Great Expectations.

 By the end of the 19th century, philanthropists were operating across London.
 Inhabitants were re-homed into better accommodation through new social housing schemes.
 With the establishment of London County Council in 1889 which favoured council homes, such as this estate today.

-If you want to keep up to date on more art walk, please follow us on this website or also on social media.
+If you want to keep up to date on more art walks, please follow us on social media or visit our website.